ng4e/ng4e.github.io/_posts/2018-03-23-server-side-of-me.markdown

 ---
 layout: post
-title:  "Server Side Of Me"
+title:  "Why this is Server Side Of Me ?"
 date:   2018-03-23 18:47:14 +0100
-categories: gambetech
+categories: gambetech why reflect
 ---

 By the end of 2016, after working for almost 10 years as Software Engineer for various IT contractors in Paris Area, France.